jboynyc/textnets/paper.md

 regressions from one version to another.
 Archived versions of releases are available at doi:10.5281/zenodo.3866676.

+# Statement of Need

+With `textnets` it is possible to visualize and analyze textual data in novel ways.
+These are some of the package's distinguishing features:

+- Existing text analysis packages, such as @Benoit2018, typically to visualize texts as word clouds, not as network graphs.
+Unlike word clouds, network graphs can visualize not just the frequency and co-occurrence of text features, but also their linking role within corpora.
+- The discovery of topics is typically performed using latent Dirichlet allocation (LDA), while `textnets` uses community detection on the term graph for that purpose.
+Unlike topic modeling using LDA, this does not require specifying a fixed number of topics.
+- `textnets` can also cluster documents using community detection on the document graph.
+This can serve as an alternative to techniques like $k$-means clustering.

 # Dependencies

 For most heavy lifting, `textnets` uses data structures and methods from